jakob-r/mbo_asd/response_to_the_reviewers.md

 a) It seems that n_treat is varyingly defined as the “total number of treatments” (p.
 8, l.
 29 and p.
 9, l.
 20), “total number of patients” (p.
 8, l.
 48 and p.
 9, l.
 14) and “allowed treatment number” (p.
 12, l.
 50 and p.
 12, l.
 51).

 > We improved our wording, so that the number of treatment arms cannot longer be confused with the individual number of treatments of each patient.
-> Therefore, the total sample size (formerly “total number of treatments”) is denoted as n_total (formerly n_treat)
+> Therefore, the total sample size (formerly “total number of treatments”) is denoted as n_total (formerly n_treat).
-> If the patients are different in both stages (i.e. each patient is treated only once) the total number of patients would be the same as the total sample size.
+> Since the patients are different in both stages (i.e. each patient is treated only once) the total number of patients is the same as the total sample size.
 > However, we only use the phrase "total sample size" to avoid confusions.

 b) On p.
 3 k is introduced as the running index for treatments (k = 1, …, K) but later on p.
 9 k is the resolution of the search grid.